-Of all the poets who delve into writing, creativity and the nature of art making, Jane Hirschfield is the closest to my way of seeing things.
+Of all the poets who delve into writing, creativity and the nature of art making, Jane Hirshfield is the closest to my way of seeing things.
 I go back to her books over and over again.
 Now another to add to my library: Hiddenness, Uncertainty, Surprise: Three Generative Energies of Poetry.
 These three essays were delivered as part of the Newcastle/Bookaxe Poetry Lecture series in 2007.

 Those three words—hiddenness, uncertainty and surprise—are fundamental elements in my studio practice.
-As is usually the case, Hirschfield’s explorations are salient to poetry as well other creative efforts.
+As is usually the case, Hirshfield’s explorations are salient to poetry as well other creative efforts.
 Her strong interest in Eastern thought and meditation also spills over into the inner life as well.

 The first chapter on hiddenness is full of relevance.
-That which contains the hidden—a poem, a painting, a musical score—is “inexhuastible to the imagination,” Hirschfield writes.
+That which contains the hidden—a poem, a painting, a musical score—is “inexhuastible to the imagination,” Hirshfield writes.
 “It is their inability to be known completely that infuses aliveness into good poems.”
 Poet Donald Hall has used the analogy of a house that has a secret room at its center.
 That’s the place where that which cannot be paraphrased or verbalized is stored.
 That room can never be used for ordinary habitation but its very presence changes the house.
 That unopenable room does not exist in the world or in the work of art itself: It resides in each of us.
 And yet the very existence of that secret room changes everything.

-In the course of her contemplation of hiddenness, Hirschfield asks a biologist friend about her views of how it plays out in nature.
+In the course of her contemplation of hiddenness, Hirshfield asks a biologist friend about her views of how it plays out in nature.
 I loved the answer she received: “For most of life on the planet, being hidden is the default condition…visibility is a luxury.
 Rarely are earth-colored tones the symbols of opulence and royal blood.
 We are most comfortable being hidden but we yearn to be seen.”
 (This is the biological version of the often quoted description of an artist from the writer and psychoanalyst D. W. Winnicott: “Artists are people driven by the tension between the desire to communicate and the desire to hide.”)

 A few more memorable passages from the first essay, “Poetry and Hiddenness:”